-MMSD's primary mission is to protect public health and the environment through world-class, cost-effective water resource management, leadership, and partnership.
+MMSD's primary mission is to protect public health and the environment through world-class, costeffective water resource management, leadership, and partnership.
 MMSD operates and maintains an extensive array of facilities.
 The organization's two water reclamation facilities-Jones Island and South Shore, with a combined maximum plant capacity of 630 million gallons daily-are the centers of MMSD's services.

 MMSD has set aggressive goals to improve its environmental impact and sustainability through the MMSD 2035 Vision, a plan which envisions a healthier Milwaukee region and a cleaner Lake Michigan accomplished through leadership in attaining zero sewage overflows, zero basement sewage backups, and improved storm water management.
-The District also adopted an Urban Biodiversity Plan, a Sustainability Plan, an Energy Plan and a Resilience Plan.
-The organization has an updated GHG Emissions Inventory, and a robust Climate Change Vulnerability Analysis conducted in 2014.
-MMSD has a goal to reduce its carbon footprint by 90% from baseline conditions by 2035.
+The District also adopted an Urban Biodiversity Plan, a Sustainability Plan, an Energy Plan, and a Resilience Plan.
+The organization has an updated GHG Emissions Inventory and a robust Climate Change Vulnerability Analysis conducted in 2014.
+MMSD has a laudable goal to reduce its carbon footprint by 90% from baseline conditions by 2035.

-MMSD intends to use the proceeds of the Series 2020A Green Bonds exclusively to finance capital improvements and associated capitalized interest and financing costs, which are described more fully later in this report.
+MMSD intends to use the proceeds of the Series 2020D Green Bonds exclusively to refund the Series 2010L Build America Bonds and the associated capital improvement projects, capitalized interest and financing costs, which are described more fully later in this report.